BirkinSornberger/AsepriteDotMatrixCreator/README.md

 a new canvas.
 As well as change the "selection" point of the custom brush to be in the center, instead of the bottom right.

+The font found in the repository was created by me and is completely free to use.
+I only ask that you don't try to sell it as is, but feel free to use it in any projects or games that you intend to monetize, no credit necessary!

 Enjoy!